usnistgov/ARIAC/docs/competition/challenges.rst

 - **Helpful**: The human operator will stop moving once the ceiling robot is at a certain distance away from him.

 .. note::
-  The behavior does not change within a trial, it stays the same for the whole trial.
+  The behavior of a human does not change within a trial, e.g., if the human is assigned the behavior ``'helpful'``, the human will always be helpful throughout the trial.
+  The human in the environment will go to each assembly station in the following order:

+  1. Assembly station 4
+  2. Assembly station 2
+  3. Assembly station 1
+  4. Assembly station 3

+  When the human reaches assembly station 3, he will repeat the process starting with assembly station 4.